I call on all Grand Mothers

 Lightening the emotional load

 The writing in All We Can Save is deeply personal.
-Texts mourn the loss of vanishing species or explore the challenge of mothering through the climate crisis; others hold out hope of a better future through nurturing techniques such as soil regeneration or ocean farming; yet more delve into climate crisis impacts on marginalized communities.
+Texts mourn the loss of vanishing species or explore the challenge of mothering through climate change; others hold out hope of a better future through nurturing techniques such as soil regeneration or ocean farming; yet more delve into climate change’s impacts on marginalized communities.

 “Plants, fungi, and lichens were drawing carbon dioxide out of the air as early as 700 million years ago.
 Microbes have been quietly driving the Earth’s carbon cycle, with little fanfare and a lot of humility.
 We have been so focused on finding the elusive technological silver bullet that we turn a blind eye to transformations happening right where we stand, a climate solution rooted in soil that can be scaled to almost every acre of farm and ranchland.”